Accounts Receivable

 $2400

-For businesses managing substantial monthly invoices and broader customer billing activity
+For businesses managing substantial invoice volume and broader customer billing activity.